-This exciting master's program is based upon the scientist-practitioner model.
-The program provides training, research, and personal growth in the field of Clinical Psychology and Marital and Family Therapy (preparation for MFT licensure).
-Part of the School of Sciences, it emphasizes both theoretical and experiential learning, and acquaints students with the major approaches to clinical psychology, counseling, and psychotherapy.
-The Department also offers a Master's degree in Gerontology.
-Five prerequisite undergraduate foundation courses may be obtained at Notre Dame de Namur University, or transferred from other accredited institutions.
-Two program options are offered:
+The Department of Clinical Psychology and Gerontology offers programs leading to the Master of Arts in Clinical Psychology (Option 1) and in Clinical Psychology/Marital and Family Therapy (Option 2).
+These exciting master's program are based upon the scientistpractitioner model and provide training, research, and personal growth in the field of Clinical Psychology and Marital and Family Therapy (preparation for MFT licensure).
+The programs emphasize both theoretical and experiential learning, and acquaint students with the major approaches to clinical psychology, counseling, and psychotherapy.
+The Department also offers a master's degree in Gerontology.

+Five prerequisite undergraduate foundation courses may be obtained at Notre Dame de Namur University or transferred from other accredited institutions.
+The two program options are:

 Option I: The Master of Arts in Clinical Psychology This degree program consists of 35 units.
-This option prepares students for doctoral studies in the field of psychology, or may serve as a terminal degree for master's level mental health professionals in a broad range of clinical or administrative settings.
+This option prepares students for doctoral studies in the field of psychology or may serve as a terminal degree for master's level mental health professionals in a broad range of clinical or administrative settings.
 Courses review those skills and topics most useful to the beginning mental health practitioner.
-See the MACP program home page, www.ndnu.edu/graduate-programs/mft-macp.